YellPika/YellPika.github.io/_posts/2013-12-08-the-perfect-language-priorities.md

 descriptions the best.

 A language should allow the programmer to drop down to a lower level in order to write more efficient code.
-However, such blocks should be clearly marked.
-The designers of C# were in the right when they added `unsafe` code to C#.
+This is common practice in a number of languages.
+C and C++ have inline assembly, C# has `unsafe` blocks, and Haskell (specifically GHC) has primops.
+Each feature is walled off from the rest of the language, which preserves the conceptual consistency of the language's design.

 A somewhat under-appreciated aspect of language design is the core libraries.
 Haskell and C++ suffer greatly from this.
 C++'s standard template library is embarrassingly small.
-Haskell's are a little better, but they suffer from annoying inconsistencies (`fmap` vs `map`), and poor design due to historical accident (the `Functor`/`Applicative`/`Monad` issue).
-A language that does not have polished, standardized libraries will always lose to one that does.
-JVM and .NET languages are superior in that regard.
+Haskell's are a little better, but they suffer from annoying inconsistencies (`fmap` vs `map`, `Prelude.id` vs `Control.Category.id`, `Functor`/`Applicative`/`Monad`, etc.).
+A language that does not have polished, standardized libraries will eventually lose to one that does.
+JVM and .NET languages are superior in this regard.

 A language without proper libraries will cause software to suffer in all respects.
 Consider a language that does not come with a sorting function.
 Developers will be forced, after they get over their disbelief, to write their own, likely suboptimal, replacement.
-They might write it over and over again, since they have no standard place to put such basic utilities.
+They might write it over and over again, since they have no standard place to put such a basic utility.

 Much of this should be old news, although some hardcore performance enthusiasts never seem to get the point (we're not all writing real-time applications!).
 I don't consider high level languages as a crutch for incompetent programmers to lean on.
 I consider them _support_.
-They are foundations on which competent programmers can attain even loftier goals.
+They are foundations on which competent programmers can manage increasingly complicated designs.

 What I've done here is set some ground rules.
 I expect every design decision I make to relate to what I've written here, in some way or another.
-The next few posts will discuss type systems, syntax, and libraries.
+The next few posts will discuss paradigms, type systems, syntax, and libraries.